Two-stage Training of Graph Neural Networks for Graph Classification: Proposed method

 \subsection{Metric learning based on triplet loss}

-Triplet loss was first introduced in ~\cite{schroff2015facenet}.
+Triplet loss has been used for the learning of image similarity~\cite{schroff2015facenet,chdchik2010large}.
 The core idea is to enforce a margin between classes of samples.
 This results in embeddings of the same class mapped to a cluster distant apart from that of other classes.
-Specifically, given a mapping $\bar{f}$, we wish for a graph $g_a$ (anchor) to be closer to another graph $g_p$ (positive) of the same class than to a graph $g_n$ (negative) of another class by at least a margin $\alpha$, which is a hyperparameter, i.e.,
+Specifically, given a mapping $\bar{f}$, we wish for a graph $g_a$ (anchor) to be closer to another graph $g_p$ (positive) of the same class than to a graph $g_n$ (negative) of another class by at least a margin $\alpha$, which is a hyperparameter:

 The triplet loss for the whole dataset becomes:

 with the summation over all considered triplets.

 Our two-stage method combines the power of both GNNs and the metric learning method, as described below.